Kate Middleton, Pippa Middleton As Children: Throwback Video Shows The Future Royals Like You’ve Never Seen Before

 — DJ Snow White (@DjSnowWhiteDMC) January 23, 2017

-Inquisitr wrote about how Kate Middleton’s appearance at her uncle’s nuptials was her training for the future when she would walk down the aisle — a royal one.
-In the video, she could not have known about her future with a prince, but the wedding was a stepping-stone for her and Pippa, nonetheless.
+The Inquisitr wrote about how Kate Middleton’s appearance at her uncle’s nuptials was her training for the future when she would walk down the aisle — a royal one.
+In the video, she could not have known about her future with a prince, but the wedding was a stepping stone for her and Pippa nonetheless.

 “Middleton may not have had all the advantages of growing up surrounded by royalty and the familiarity with protocol that her husband, Prince William, had from birth.
 Her different circumstances didn’t stop a young Kate Middleton from making the most of her opportunities to start learning royal ways.